TheRandomDog/godot-panda3d-importer/README.md

 |Lighting|🔴 No (By default, converted geometry has no shading set.)
 |Level of Detail (LOD)|🔴 No
 |Characters|🟡 Yes, will convert joint data to a **Skeleton3D**.
 Initial transform is used for bone rest poses while default values of MovingParts are ignored.
 |Animation|🟡 Yes, will convert animated joint transform data to an **Animation** resource.
-Only animations with an underlying matrix transformation table using new-style HPR values are currently supported.
-Only one animation per file is supported.
-Shear animations are **not** supported.
-Detecting BAM file contents is not automatic: you must choose the **BAM Animation** importer or call `BamParser.make_animation()`.
+Only one animation per file is supported.<br><br>Only animations with an underlying matrix transformation table using new-style HPR values are currently supported.<br>Shear animations are **not** supported.<br><br>Detecting BAM file contents is not automatic: you must choose the **BAM Animation** importer or call `BamParser.make_animation()`.
-|Fonts|🟢 BAM files containing fonts pre-generated with Panda3D's `egg-mkfont` tool can be imported as **FontFile** resources.
-Detecting BAM file contents is not automatic: you must choose the **BAM Font** importer or call `BamParser.make_font()`.
+|Fonts|🟢 BAM files containing fonts pre-generated with Panda3D's `egg-mkfont` tool can be imported as **FontFile** resources.<br><br>Detecting BAM file contents is not automatic: you must choose the **BAM Font** importer or call `BamParser.make_font()`.
-|Font Features|🟡 Fonts can be imported from BAM files with "small caps", a Panda3D feature that fills in lowercase letters as smaller-scaled uppercase letters, ignoring a font's designated (or non-existent) lowercase entries.
-Fonts imported from BAM files **do not** support "cheesy" accent marks, a Panda3D feature that synthesizes accented characters by combining similar-looking glyphs from a font.
+|Font Features|🟡 Fonts can be imported from BAM files with "small caps", a Panda3D feature that fills in lowercase letters as smaller-scaled uppercase letters, ignoring a font's designated (or non-existent) lowercase entries.<br><br>Fonts imported from BAM files **do not** support "cheesy" accent marks, a Panda3D feature that synthesizes accented characters by combining similar-looking glyphs from a font.
 |Collisions|🔴 No

 ### SGI (RGB) Images
 |Feature|Supported|
 |-|-|
-|Reading|🟡 Yes.
-Certain information like dimension count, min/max pixel value, and the color map are ignored.
-Only can read images with 1-4 channels (`ZSIZE`), which generates: greyscale images, greyscale w/ alpha, RGB images, and RGBA images.
+|Reading|🟡 Yes.Certain information like dimension count, min/max pixel value, and the color map are ignored.<br><br>Only can read images with 1-4 channels (`ZSIZE`), which generates: greyscale images, greyscale w/ alpha, RGB images, and RGBA images.
 |Writing|⚫ No. This parser is only used to convert SGI images into a native Godot **Image** or **ImageTexture** resource.
 |RLE Compression|🟢 Yes